 If you wish to bypass the first 2 levels and go straight to full assist you can of course cycle straight through the levels.
 Simply press the button and once it starts to flash continue pressing until you reach the mode you desire.

-If you regularly use the companion app you will see other colours appear on the buttons LED’s.
-Very rarely other colours may be displayed, here’s a brief rundown of what they indicate;
+If you regularly use the companion app, you may see other colours appear on the control buttons.
+Here’s a brief rundown of what these indicate:

-Blue – If you have downloaded the companion app and have previously connected to the bike the LED will display a Blue light to indicate they are connected whenever you turn the system on.
+Blue – If you have downloaded the companion app to your smart device and have previously connected to the bike the LED will display a Blue light to indicate that the bike and app are now connected.

-Light Blue – If you are using the companion app whilst out riding and receive a notification through your phone the light will briefly turn light blue.
+Light Blue – If you are using the companion app and receive a notification on your phone the LEDs will briefly illuminate a Light Blue colour.

-Pink – The LED displays a solid pink colour, this means that the system has entered ‘safe’ mode.
-Contact our helpful and friendly customer service team for more assistance.
+Pink – If the LED displays a solid pink colour, this means that the system has entered ‘safe’ mode.
+Contact our helpful and friendly customer service team for assistance.

 Pink flash/Coloured Flash – If the LED alternates between flashing pink and other colours this indicates the bike has entered ‘demo’ mode.
 The assistance will still work but only for approximately 50 miles.
 Contact us for further assistance.